MachinisteWeb/konami-code-js/README.md

-# konami-code-js
+# KonamiCodeJS #

-Fire a JavaScript Event when you enter the Up Up Bottom Bottom Left Right Left Right B A Konami Code
+Fire a JavaScript Event when you enter the « Up Up Bottom Bottom Left Right Left Right B A » Konami Code.